Skip to main content

 ZeroHeight integration so engineering could access specs, usage guidelines, and implementation notes without going through design.

 Stop exposing the system.
+Start showing the outcome.

 What changed Before After

-Information model Technical data — amps, raw status codes, system states Outcomes — time to full charge, energy cost, green energy percentage
+Information model Technical data: amps, raw status codes, system states Outcomes: time to full charge, energy cost, green energy percentage

 Status system Twelve colour states with no explanation Four clear states with a plain-language sentence describing what's happening

-Available actions All options visible at all times, regardless of context Contextual — only what's actually possible in the current state is shown
+Available actions All options visible at all times, regardless of context Contextual: only what's actually possible in the current state is shown

 Errors Technical error codes that required looking up in a manual Clear explanation of what happened and a suggested next step